kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ```

+Upload both scripts and the package to your JAMF distribution point now.

 ##Static Computer Group

 Since we typically take a phased approach when rolling out OS upgrades in our environment, we'll need to create a Static Computer Group that a users workstation can be assigned to in order to deploy the installer.